rcmdnk/sd_cl/README.md

 The selection tool must accept pipe line input list, be able to select a line, and return the line.

-Following tools are searched and used if exists.
+Following tools are searched for and one of which is used if exists.

 * [rcmdnk/sentaku: Utility to make sentaku (selection, 選択(sentaku)) window with shell command.](https://github.com/rcmdnk/sentaku) (use `sentaku -s line` option)
 * [peco/peco: Simplistic interactive filtering tool](https://github.com/peco/peco)